yurikus/Server/README.md

-# EmuTarkov-Server
+# Server
 The Escape From Tarkov server emulator

 ## Getting started
 See the wiki for more information

 ## Credits
+- Polivilas
-Polivilas, The JustEmuTarkov team (see package.json for all names)
+- The JustEmuTarkov team (see package.json for all names)